vmoroz/node/doc/api/embedding.md

 Returns `napi_ok` if there were no issues.

-If the platform was initialized before the deletion, then the method un-initializes the platform before deletion.
+If the platform was initialized before the deletion, then the method uninitializes the platform before deletion.

 ##### `node_platform_is_initialized`